 Alternatively, instead of sending these two parameters in the header, they could be sent in the POST as x_auth_service_provider and x_verify_credentials_authorization — in this case, remember to escape and include the parameters in the OAuth signature base string — similar to encoding parameters in any request.
 It’s best to use HTTP headers to keep the operations as separate as possible.

-The Delegator’s goal, at this point, is to verify that the User is who he or she says he or she is before it saves the media.
-Once the Delegator receives all the data above via its upload method, it should temporarily store the image, and then construct a call to end point specified in the x-auth-service-provider header — in this case, https://api.twitter.com/1.1/account/verify_credentials.json, using the same OAuth authentication header provided by the Consumer in the x-verify-credentials-authorization header.
+The Delegators goal, at this point, is to verify that the User is who they say they are before it saves the media.
+Once the Delegator receives all the data above via its upload method, it should temporarily store the image, and then construct a call to the endpoint specified in the x-auth-service-provider header — in this case, https://api.twitter.com/1.1/account/verify_credentials.json, using the same OAuth authentication header provided by the Consumer in the x-verify-credentials-authorization header.

-- If the Service Provider returns a HTTP 200, then good.
+- If the Service Provider returns an HTTP 200, then good.
 The Delegator should permanently store the image, generate a URL, and return it.

-- If the Service Provider doesn’t return a HTTP 200, then dump the image, and then return an error back to the Consumer.
+- If the Service Provider doesn’t return an HTTP 200, then dump the image, and then return an error back to the Consumer.